google/quiche/README.md

 # QUICHE

-QUICHE stands for QUIC, Http/2, Etc. It is Google's production-ready implementation of QUIC, HTTP/2, HTTP/3, and related protocols and tools.
+QUICHE stands for QUIC, Http, Etc. It is Google's production-ready implementation of QUIC, HTTP/2, HTTP/3, and related protocols and tools.
 It powers Google's servers, Chromium, Envoy, and other projects.
 It is actively developed and maintained.